About Maine Cancer Registry

 The Maine Cancer Registry (MCR) is a statewide population-based cancer surveillance system.
-The MCR collects information about all newly diagnosed and treated cancers in Maine residents (except in situ cervical cancer and basal and squamous cell carcinoma of the skin).
+The MCR collects information about all newly diagnosed cancers in Maine residents (except in situ cervical cancer and basal and squamous cell carcinoma of the skin).
 This information is used to monitor and evaluate cancer incidence patterns in Maine.
 This information is also used to better understand cancer, identify areas in need of public health interventions, and improve cancer prevention, treatment and control.

 Where does the MCR's authority and funding come from?